May 14, 2023

 - Track and prioritize.
 A tech debt register with business-impact scoring keeps the conversation objective and actionable.

 - Make it visible.
-Stakeholders cannot support what they cannot see.
+Stakeholders can’t support what they can’t see.
 Transparency is your most powerful tool for getting buy-in.

 Share :